Advanced Precision Kill Weapon System: Design

-U.S. Marines of the Marine Aviation Weapons and Tactics Squadron 1 demonstrating the conversion of a Hydra 70 into a APKWS II and loading into a Bell AH-1Z Viper.

-The winning bidder for the APKWS contract was the team of BAE Systems, Northrop Grumman and General Dynamics, beating the offerings from Lockheed Martin and Raytheon Systems.

-The APKWS uses the Distributed Aperture Semi-Active Laser Seeker (DASALS) technology.
-This system allows a laser seeker to be located in the leading edge of each of the forward control canards, working in unison as if they were a single seeker.
-This configuration allows existing warheads from the Hydra 70 system to be used without the need for a laser seeker in the missile nose.
+The APKWS uses the Distributed Aperture Semi-Active Laser Seeker (DASALS) technology, which puts a laser seeker in the leading edge of each of the forward control canards, enabling Hydra 70 warheads to be used without the need for a laser seeker in the missile nose.

 The APKWS system is composed of the launch platform, rockets equipped with the WGU-59/B mid-body guidance unit, the lengthened 7-tube LAU-68 F/A rocket launcher, the SCS 7 aiming cue (not needed for attack helicopters), and Fastpack PA-140 and CNU-711/E storage kits for rockets and guidance kits, respectively, to ensure they are safe in the field.
-The WGU-59/B mid-body guidance unit is equipped with DASALS seeker optics which deploy 0.5 seconds after launch.
-They are attached in between the Mk 66 Mod 4 rocket motor and a warhead and fuze, which increases length by 18.5 in and weight by 9 lb over the legacy Hydra system.
+The WGU-59/B mid-body guidance unit is equipped with DASALS seeker optics that deploy a half-second after launch.
+They are attached between the Mk 66 Mod 4 rocket motor and a warhead and fuze, increasing the Hydra 70's length by 18.5 in and weight by 9 lb.

-The firing range is 1,100–5,000 meters; at the minimum range, the target can be struck less than 5 seconds after launch.
-Maximum range is constrained by use of the existing Hydra 70 motor, but since the seeker can see as far as 14 km, a more powerful motor could extend range while retaining accuracy.
+Its range is 1,100 to 5,000 meters; at the minimum range, the target can be struck less than five seconds after launch.
+Range is constrained by the existing Hydra 70 motor, but since the seeker can see as far as 14 km, a more powerful motor could extend range while retaining accuracy.
 Nammo is working on a modified rocket motor that can extend range to 12-15 km.